larryaasen/upgrader/README.md

 * prompt: the call to action message, which defaults to ```Would you like to update it now?```
 * title: the alert dialog title, which defaults to ```Update App?```

+## Android
+Unfortunately, this widget only works on iOS at the time.
+There is no easy way to query the Google Play Store for metadata about an app.
+Without the metadata, the widget cannot compare the app version with the latest Play Store version.

+Support for Android coming soon.

 ## iTunes Search API

 There is a class in this Flutter package used by the UpgradeAlert widget to download app details